iAmG-r00t/alx-low_level_programming/0x0B-malloc_free/README.md

 	- Returns a pointer to a new string, or `NULL` if it fails.
 	- Each argument should be followed by a `\n` in the new string.
 	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 100-main.c 100-argstostr.c -o args`
+6. [I will show you how great I am](./101-strtow.c) : A function that splits a string into words.
+	- Prototype: `char **strtow(char *str);`
+	- The function returns a pointer to an array of strings (words).
+	- Each element of this array should contain a single word, null-terminated.
+	- The last element of the returned array should be `NULL`.
+	- Words are separated by spaces.
+	- Returns `NULL` if `str == NULL` or `str == ""`.
+	- If your function fails, it should return `NULL`.
+	- Compile the code this way: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 101-main.c 101-strtow.c -o strtow`